Designing High-Converting Funnels for Property and Travel Services

 Crafting the Middle: Where Interest Turns Into Action

-This is where most funnels fall apart.
 The middle gets ignored.
 It’s treated like a bridge instead of the main event.

 Visual Hierarchy and Trust Signals